tlangelani-dev/sybase-database/README.md

-# sybase-database
+# Sybase/SAP ASE Database
-Sybase/SAP ASE database package
+This package allows you to connect your PHP applications to Sybase/SAP ASE database.